Datapolitan-Training/qgis-training-err/content.md

 + Create a subset of the data for export
 --

-+ Selected features will be highlighted in the
++ Selected features will be highlighted in the Attribute Table

 ---